Bobeye/CarND_T3/P2_path_planning/CarND-Path-Planning-Project-master/modelDocumentation.md

 * Check all three costs, take the move with the highest cost.

 ## Performance
 The performance is good.
-The only possible failure that's being spotted so far happens at the lane change stage with low speed and heavy traffic.
-The vehicle may stay between lanes longer than 3 second.
-A possible solution could be setting a memory for selected move and freeze the sensor fusion data for a short period of time before the lane change maneuver is complete.

 A recorde demo is here: https://youtu.be/1hvsCNfArxQ